plusonelabs/calendar-widget/README.md

 [![Build Status](https://travis-ci.org/andstatus/todoagenda.svg?branch=master)](https://travis-ci.org/andstatus/todoagenda)

-The Todo Agenda is a home screen widget for your Android device.
-It displays a list of upcoming calendar events so that you can easily have a glimpse at your upcoming appointments.
+Todo Agenda is a home screen widget for your Android device.
+It displays a list of upcoming calendar events so that you can easily have a glimpse at your appointments.

 <a href="https://play.google.com/store/apps/details?id=org.andstatus.todoagenda">
 <img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge.png" width="150px"/>